Tina Freiburger, PhD

 - Juvenile justice and decision making in the juvenile court

-- Milwaukee County Behavioral Health Division.
-Primary Investigator.
-An Evaluation of the Vistelar Training Initiative at Milwaukee County Behavioral Health Division.
-Amount: $79,999
+- 1/2017-8/2018: Principal Investigator, An Investigation of the Vistelar Training Initiative at Milwaukee County Behavioral Health Division.
+Funding, Milwaukee County Behavioral Health Division, $79,999.

 - Academy of Criminal Justice Sciences